The Risk of Live Video on Your WebsiteJuly 23, 2017 | Image Moderation, Video Moderation, UGC

 • Allow users to flag inappropriate content.
 If something is brought to your attention early, you have the ability to take it down before more and more…and more…people see it.
 Remember: this is a live broadcast, so if it is offensive now, chances are it is not going to get better as the video continues.

 • Escalate it to live moderators.
-Once a video is flagged several times, there should be an alert that calls the attention of live human moderators who then watch the live video, and can quickly shut it down.
+Once a video is flagged several times, there should be an alert that calls the attention of live human user generated content moderators who then watch the live video, and can quickly shut it down.

 • Alert the authorities.
 If a live video is broadcasting illegal content, it should be reported to the appropriate authorities to take further action.